 Don’t worry about your accent (like we sometimes did!), just make sure you don’t use slang/words such as ‘damn’ or act too laid back which could come across as being disinterested.

 Consider how you come across in interviews.
 The classic general points such as taking note of your body language and how you present yourself do make a difference.
 Simple things like ensuring you dress smartly (even if your interview is on zoom!), avoiding slang/inappropriate words and making eye contact are all ways you can make a good impression.

 Practice, Practice, Practice!

-Different medical schools also have different styles of interview technique – for example, some medical schools have adopted the Multiple Mini Interview (MMI) style of interview where you move around different interview “stations” and you spend around 5 minutes at each station.
-Each station has some theme – such as communication or reasons for doing medicine.
+It is important to be aware that different medical schools have different styles of interview technique.
+Some may have the ‘traditional’ interview style with a panel who ask you questions.
+However, many medical schools have adopted the Multiple Mini Interview (MMI) style of interview where you move around different interview “stations” and you spend around 5-10 minutes at each station.
+Each station has a theme – such as communication, ethics, teamwork or discussing your personal statement.
 Some people like this style more than others but do be aware of the style of interview at the medical school you are going to so that you can be prepared for it!

 - Why do you want to do medicine?

 - How have you demonstrated that you are a suitable candidate to study medicine?